UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-26-team14-deep-fake-generation.md

 ### Example: Image Animation <a name="ia"></a>

 Image Animation is the action of generating a video where the object from an image is animated using the action from a driving video.
 For example, if we had an image of a water bottle and a driving video of a ball flying across the scree, the output video would be a water bottle flying across the screen.
+Thus, it will create an animation based on a single image.

 ![GAN Flow](/assets/images/team14/pipeline.png)
 * Fig X. Example flow of Image Animation